DriveWorks/IntegrationThemeExample-StylingWithCSS/README.md

         - Position (`top`/`left`)

 ### To use:
-1. Clone this repository, or download as a `.zip`,
+1. Clone this repository, or download as a `.zip`.

 2. Extract each of the supplied `.drivepkg` files using the DriveWorks Package Wizard to access the included Project files.